-Ghirardelli Brownie Cookies saved me from another trip to the store when I realized I was short on ingredients for my standing Friday afternoon date with our daughter.
+Ghirardelli Brownie Cookies made with brownie mix saved me from a trip to the store when I was short on ingredients for my usual cookie recipe.

 When our youngest started attending high school, I decided to bake cookies on Fridays for her to have when she got home from school.
-It is our special time together to linger over a cup of milk and warm cookies as we talk.
+It was our special time together to linger over a cup of milk and warm cookies as we talked.